 WCAG Colour Contrast: What does the 4.5:1 ratio actually mean?

-But have you ever wondered what that 4.5:1 ratio actually means, and where it comes from?
+But have you ever wondered what that 4.5:1 ratio actually means?

 First, what exactly is colour contrast?